aniru-dh21/Tkinter-based-Whiteboard-App/README.md

 - A white blank canvas for drawing.
 - A frame to hold the controls of your app in the same line.
 - A color button.
+- A clear canvas button to erase all your work and start drawing again.